SanjayCreator11/CSS-Web-for-CS/README.md

 # CSS-Web-for-CS
-Website created for Fun Check it and Enjoy
+Website created for Fun Check it out